 If a seller is looking to make a clean break from their business, then owner financing a business acquisition is not a good option.
-To ensure the continued success of the business, sellers may be called upon for guidance throughout the term of the agreement.
+Depending on the final seller financing contract, sellers may be called upon for guidance to ensure the continued success of the business.

 To protect their interests and offset some of these risks, sellers can and should institute the following terms into their seller financing agreement:

-One way to offset the delayed payment issue is to require a down payment that provides a significant chunk of immediate capital.
+- Down Payment: One way to offset the delayed payment issue is to require a down payment that provides a significant chunk of capital upfront.

-Though not unheard of, it’s rare for a seller to owner-finance the entirety of the asking price.
-A business owner usually agrees to finance between 20 and 50 percent.
-So seller financing is usually just one piece of the larger business acquisition puzzle, often combined with business loans, such as these (click on the links for more information on each):
+Because it’s rare for a seller to owner-finance the entirety of the asking price, seller financing is usually just one piece of the larger business acquisition puzzle.
+Buyers can combine seller financing with various business loans, such as term loans and SBA loans.

 Whether you’re an owner looking to sell your business or a buyer looking to acquire one, seller financing is a valuable tool that can offset the challenges of financing a business sale.